 - (1) The Chief Executive Officer must ensure the security of the Common Seal at all times. - (2) The affixing of the Common Seal to any document must be attested to by not less than two persons, comprising both: - (a) the Mayor and Chief Executive Officer; or - (b) in the absence of the Mayor, by one Councillor and the Chief Executive Officer or a member of Council staff delegated this function by Council. - (3) Where Council authorises the Common Seal to be affixed to any document, the Chief Executive Officer must record the description of the document sealed is entered into the seal register. - (4) Where the Common Seal is affixed to a document on the authority of Council, the sealing clause must contain the following words:

-was affixed this (no. of day) (year) in the presence of:
+The Common Seal of BAYSIDE CITY COUNCIL was affixed this (no. of day).....(month)(year) in the presence of:

-Mayor/Councillor

-Chief Executive Office
+......Mayor/Councillor